fhoeben/hsac-fitnesse-plugin/README.txt

 Wiki symbols:
 - Relative dates: months or weekdays from today (extension on standard !today)
 - Random values: strings, numbers and Burger Service Numbers (Dutch social security numbers)
+- Define default, allows a wiki variable whose value can be overridden using a system property.

 Slim tables:
 - table template: scenario without need to define all parameters in first line